-This Day in History: James Armistead, slave turned spy in the American Revolution
+This Day in History: James Armistead, slave turned American spy

-On this day in 1748, James Armistead was born.
+On this day in 1748, James Armistead is born.
 He began life as a slave, but he would become an important spy during the American Revolution.
-He ended his life as a free man and a farmer in Virginia!
+He ended his life as a free man and a farmer in Virginia.

 Armistead was the slave of a Virginia official named William Armistead.
 In 1781, he received permission to leave and join the American Army.
 Once there, he was soon tasked with a special mission: The Marquis de Lafayette wanted Armistead to pose as a runaway slave and infiltrate the British camp.